2FA: Two-Factor Authentication Option for WordPress

 SCREEN-OF-ANDROID-QR-SUCCESS

-8. Go back to step 3 and enter the code from Google Authenticator and press Ok:
+8. Go back to step 3, enter the code from the app and press Ok:

-9. Google 2FA is activated for your WordPress account.
+9. 2FA via one-time passcodes is enabled for your WordPress account.

-How to enable 2FA using Google Chrome extension
+How to enable one-time passcodes using a browser extension

 3. You should see the QR-code and manual activation code.